v7labs/darwin-py/README.md

 $ darwin authenticate
 ```

-You will be then prompted to insert the API-key, whether you want to set the corresponding team as
+You will be then prompted to enter your API-key, whether you want to set the corresponding team as
 default and finally the desired location on the local file system for the datasets of that team.
 This process will create a configuration file at `~/.darwin/config.yaml`.
 This file will be updated with future authentications for different teams.